If you are having problems paying your council bills, you should let us know as soon as possible.

 Do you qualify for a reduction or exemption?

 If you're on a low wage or receiving benefits, you may qualify for additional support.
 Visit:

-We may be able to help by allowing you to:
+Depending on the circumstances on your account and the remaining time in the financial year, we may be able to help by allowing you to:

 - pay over 12 months from April to March instead of 10

 - make special payment arrangements.
 You will need to provide information about your household income, expenditure and your current employment.

 - renegotiate payments on any arrears to keep current year up to date, as this will avoid further costs and recovery action

 If you have wider debt problems, get some advice now.

 If you do not contact us, and do not make payment, action will be taken to recover any money outstanding.
 This will involve the issue of a reminder and summons and the addition of costs.
 Further non payment can result in the use of Enforcement Agents (formerly known as bailiffs), an attachment to your earnings and certain benefits, an application for bankruptcy or a charging order on your home, and ultimately committal to prison.